NITHISHKUMAR-P/Eligibility-for-Admission/README.md

 ## Program:
 ```
 /*
-Program to find the eligibility for admission to an engineering course.
+Program to check the eligibility for admission to an engineering course.
 Developed by: Nithishkumar P
 RegisterNumber:  212221230070
 */